bcsherma/superres/README.md

 # superres
-Image super resolution from scratch
+Image super resolution (not) from scratch